Observation of tunable discrete time crystalline phases: Details of the mean-field model

 \subsection{Effective Hamiltonian of the system}

-Fig. 1B in main text shows that the fundamental mode of graphene drums can have resonance coupling with many densely packed high quality factor higher order $SiNx$ modes.
-Here, we have two graphene drums, and both of them are coupled to a few substrate modes on resonance but they are not coupled to each other directly.
-In a similar fashion, $SiNx$ modes are not directly coupled to each other but coupling exists through graphene modes.
+Fig. 1B in main text shows that the fundamental mode of graphene drums can have resonance coupling with multiple high quality factor, densely packed higher order $SiNx$ modes.
+While both of the graphene drums couple to a few substrate modes on resonance, there is no direct graphene-to-graphene mode coupling .
+Similarly, coupling among $SiNx$ modes exist through graphene-mode mediated interaction.

 Hamiltonian of this coupled system can be represented as

 We can write following differential equations for this system:

 Now, we know that $SiNx$ is much heavier than graphene membrane $(m_s\gg m_g)$.
 So displacement of graphene drums are order of magnitude larger than $SiNx$.
 Observing thermal peaks at fundamental frequencies we take ansatz $x_1\sim\cos(\omega_1 t)$ and $x_2\sim\cos(\omega_2 t)$.
 In this situation, we will focus on $SiNx$ equations.
 Because secular terms decay down very fast, only coupling terms act as driving forces for this equation, implying $x_i\sim A_i\cos(\omega_1 t)+B_i\cos(\omega_2 t)\sim A'_ix_1+B'_ix_2$ ($A_i$, $B_i$, $A'_i$, and $B'_i$ are some slow variables of time) $\quad\forall i=\{3,4,\cdots,n\}$.